By Dylan Clay

 In terms of taste, it’s very similar to the ribeye cap.

-In a lot of cases, the lip or nose of the ribeye is removed from the ribeye steak – which is a shame because it’s great meat.
+In a lot of cases, the lip or nose is removed from the ribeye steak – which is a shame because it’s great meat.

-However, if you buy a bone-in ribeye steak, there’s a pretty good chance it’s still attached to the bone – as is the case with Cowboy or Tomahawk steaks.
+However, if you buy a bone-in ribeye steak, there’s a really good chance it’s still attached to the bone – as is the case with Cowboy or Tomahawk steaks.

 Some folks who like ribeye (a lot) will wholeheartedly say this is their favorite part of the steak.
 Citing that since it’s the closest to the bone it has more flavor.